Tumph/Hyperloo/scrapers/README.md

 ## Features
 - `programscrape.py`: Scrapes all undergraduate programs and their links into `programs.json`.
 - `majorscrape.py`: Scrapes majors under each program from `programs.json` and saves them into `majors.json`.
+- `coursescraper.py`: Scrapes courses under each major from `majors.json` and saves them into `courses.json`.

 ## Prerequisites
 1. **Python 3.7+**: [Download Python](https://www.python.org/downloads/)